Starbotton: History

 On the opposite side of the road, just before the bridge, is what appears to be a small gatehouse beside the entrance gateway to a Victorian dwelling.
 The roof to this was broken by a loose tank gun, which swung out of control, on a convoy moving through the Dale prior to D-Day.
 The owner at the time was too patriotic to claim the costs of the repair and it was not refurbished until the early 2000s.
 The Victorian house itself is an extension of a much older Dales Long Barn.
 The older part appears now as the small cottage attached to the Victorian villa at the end furthest from the road.
-The neighbouring Cleveliot House (subsequently extended) was built in the 1970s in the style of a typical Dales house of the late 18th century on the site of a former barn dating from 1685.
+The neighbouring Cleveliot House (subsequently extended) was built in the 1980s in the style of a typical Dales house of the late 18th century on the site of a former barn dating from 1685.

 The major disaster that struck the village occurred in June 1686 when a tremendous rainstorm caused a flash flood, resulted in much of the village being swept away.
 This occurred only shortly after the rebuilding of the village had started - the earliest dated building being from 1621.
 Those not damaged beyond repair were restored and new ones built in the late 17th century.

 There was an old hall near the gill, converted into three cottages.
 It went into ruin in the 19th century; one room was used for salving sheep (a procedure that pre-dated sheep dip).
 Dated stones from other houses have been built into it but the true reference is inscribed WS 1663 TS.
 Lady Anne Clifford spent the night of 26 July 1667 here on one of her journeys up the dale to her Westmorland estates.
 She wrote in her diary I went into John Symondson's house at Starbotton in Craven, where I lay one night, and then on to Pendragon.

-There is a drinking water tap (discreetly placed) in a lane off to the right of the main road through the village before reaching the pub (when approaching from Kettlewell) close to the site of what was once the village school (now a private house).
+There is a drinking water tap (discreetly placed) in a lane off to the right of the main road through the village before reaching the pub (when approaching from Kettlewell), close to the site of what was once the village school (now a private house).
 There are no other public facilities apart from a phone booth and post box - both close to the former Village Institute that originally housed the post office, which closed in 1971.
+Starbotton was a conservation area status in 1969, and the present day boundaries of this area cover 6.3 ha.